wastelandsurvivalguide/wastelandsurvivalguide.github.io/wsg/docs/mo2.md

 ﻿# Mod Organizer 2

-In this step, we will install and configure Mod Organizer 2, the best mod manager for any Bethesda game and the only one supported for the guide.
+In this step, we will install and configure Mod Organizer 2.

 ## Installing MO2